ZC">

 Push back when the AI says it can't

 The AI sometimes declines.
 Recommends against proceeding.
 Says something isn't possible or isn't advisable.
-Sometimes it is right.
-Sometimes it has already done the thing it claims it cannot do, in a previous session, and needs to be reminded.
+Treat it like a brilliant but conservative engineer — fast, capable, often right, but not the source of authority; prone to cautious defaults when pushed into unfamiliar territory.
+Sometimes it is right to push back.
+Sometimes it has already done the thing it claims it cannot do, in a previous session, and simply needs to be reminded.
 The discipline is to distinguish between genuine technical blockers and conservative defaults.
-When the AI has already done something before, it can do it again.
 Don't accept "can't" without examining whether it means "won't" or "hasn't tried."

 05